department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/evidence/fully-developed-disability-claims.md

 **You can submit a fully developed disability claim if you're applying for compensation for:**
 - An illness or injury (also called a condition) that was caused by—or got worse because of—your active-duty service, **or**
-- A condition that was caused—or made worse—by a disability we've already determined is service-connected
+- A condition that was caused—or made worse—by a disability we’ve already determined is service-connected

 </div>
 </div>